 The story follows a young man trying to balance the various influences around him as he contemplates his greater ambitions in Southern West Virginia.

-While doing small dope deals with his cousin and starting a new job as a garbage collector, Steve, a 16-year-old, finds himself pulled in a number of directions that has him questioning his ambitions and the man he wants to be.
+Between starting a new job as a garbage collector and doing small dope deals with his cousin, Steve, a 16-year-old, finds himself pulled in a number of directions that has him questioning his ambitions and the man he wants to be.
 The film explores themes of responsibility, choices, and consequences through the eyes of a young man entering adulthood in a small town.
 The Usual Route is based off selections from Steven Dunn’s novel, Potted Meat, a collection of short stories that deliver a poignant reflection on ideas of masculinity, loss of innocence, and the daily ups and downs of life in rural West Virginia.

 CLICK HERE to view the Electronic Press Kit for The Usual Route.

 CLICK HERE to find out more about Steven Dunn and his novel, Potted Meat.

 Upon discovering Steven Dunn’s novel Potted Meat, I immediately felt a connection.
 Dunn was not only from my neck of the woods, he expertly weaved themes of consequences, redemption, and race in his novel without a heavy hand.
 His prose creates poetry out of the usual and seemingly mundane.
 The novel subverts stereotypes of the south, while simultaneously capturing the heart of it.
 Much like my favorite films, Potted Meat, captures a community through language and culture that feels relatable, topical, and real.
 My intention is to bring that same authenticity from the source material into my film adaptation of his novel.